-How to File a Housing Discrimination Complaint
+Learn How to File a Housing Discrimination Complaint

 Residents submit housing discrimination complaints when a type of illegal bias occurs when acquiring a home.
 All individuals should know how to file a housing discrimination complaint and the types of housing discrimination that are unlawful, as to identify and react if discrimination arises.
-Property owners and managers are not allowed to discrimination based on race, color, national origin, religion, sex, family status or disability.
+Property owners and managers are not allowed to discriminate based on race, color, national origin, religion, sex, family status or disability.
 These characteristics are protected by the Fair Housing Act and are against the law.
 The U.S. Department of Housing and Urban Development (HUD) has specific forms and ways that seniors can combat housing discrimination.
 To find out more about the housing discrimination complaint process, please refer to the sections below.

-The Fair Housing Act and Housing Discrimination Complaints
+Learn About Fair Housing Act and Housing Discrimination Complaints

 Housing discrimination complaints should be filed when situations violate the Fair Housing Act.
 This act covers all types of housing discrimination and states that it is illegal to discriminate against anyone in the terms and conditions of a rental property or the sale of a home in private or public housing sectors.
 These types of housing discriminations include color, race, religion, sex, familial status, national origin and other forms of discrimination.
 This act includes the printing or publishing of an advertisement for a rental or home for sale that denotes a preference in these characteristics.
 Landlords and homeowners looking to sell their homes are also not allowed to say that their property is not available for inspection, to rent or for sale because of any of the aforementioned reasons.
 It is also illegal for a realtor or anyone to try and persuade anyone to sell or rent a home, apartment or any other residence by mentioning any of the other aforementioned things.